davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 Thus, if i'm on Mos Eisely and my opponent gets 21/30 heads, given my prior assumptions I should be 82.70 percent confident that he is swindling me.
 It might be wise to shoot first.

+## P-values revisited

+We now should have a pretty good idea that p-values alone don't tell us how confident to be that an outcome is the result of an effect.
+For that we need the prior probability of seeing the effect (how often we expected to see a rigged coin) and the liklihood that the outcome would occur given the effect (the weight the coin was rigged).

+So what are p-values alone good for?
+Simply put, they tell us when the outcomes we're seeing are weird.
+It's obvious that 29/30 heads is a strange outcome.
+But how strange is 19?
+A p-value tells us how liklely or unlikely an outcome we are seeig is.
+If the outcome is very unlikely, but the probability of an effect is even more unlikely, perhaps close to zero, you should still be confident there is no effect.
+The strange outcome youre seeing is simply a fluke.